elizaos-plugins/plugin-admin/README.md

 ## Security Considerations

 1. **Password Hashing** – The plugin only stores a SHA-256 hash in memory.
 The plaintext password never leaves `process.env`.
-2. **Session-based** – Admin privileges are granted per runtime session.
+2. **Session-based** – Admin features are granted per runtime session.
 Restarting the agent requires re-authentication.
 3. **Read-only** – Current actions are *read* queries.
 If you add write operations, double-check permissions.
 4. **Audit logs** – Consider emitting events whenever an admin action runs to keep an audit trail.